abelsilva/swaggerwcf/README.md

 ## How to Improve It

-Fork this project [abelsilva/swaggerwcf](https://github.com/abelsilva/swaggerwcf) and submit pull requests.
+Fork this project [KornSW/swaggerwcf](https://github.com/KornSW/swaggerwcf) and submit pull requests.

+## sorry for forking again...

+Since pull requests and issues are not processed within the origin repo [abelsilva/swaggerwcf](https://github.com/abelsilva/swaggerwcf) i was forced to do further bug-fixing by my own and in addition to that i need full compatibility to .NET 5 / core!

+I hope, that the origin repo will come back to live - because then i could revet to it...